tiendv/MCOCR2021/README.md

+🏆News: our team got *the winner* at Task 1 and reached the *top 7* at Task 2 in MC-OCR 2021.

 ## Mobile-Captured Image Document Recognition for Vietnamese Receipts 2021 (MC-OCR 2021)

 This repository contains our source code of both Task 1 and Task 2 in the RIVF2021 MC-OCR Competition.